adolsalamanca/golang-sockets/README.md

 ### Prerequisites

-You just need have go installed in your local machine, this is my version go version go1.14.4 linux/amd64
+You just need have go installed in your local machine, this is my version:  *go1.14.4 linux/amd64*

 ## Running the code

-To run this example simply open two terminals, one for the server and the other one for the client.
+To run this example we need to open two terminals, one for the server and the other one for the client.

 First of all, we start the server: